Obtain news and background information about sealing technology, get in touch with innovative products – subscribe to the free e-mail newsletter.

 Ever-larger wind power stations are being developed out on the ocean, with rotor diameters now reaching 167 meters (548 feet).
 There is a good reason for this trend: Larger facilities are more economical and less dependent on subsidies.
 But the enormous loads place tremendous demands on systems and their components.

-The current record-holder at the test site is a system from Siemens Gamesa with a rated capacity of 8 megawatts.
-It succeeds an earlier 7-megawatt prototype with a rotor diameter of 154 meters (505 feet).
-By extending the new facility’s individual rotor blades to 81.4 meters (267 feet), the designers increased their coated rotor surface – and thus the annual production of electricity – by about 20 percent.
-The rotor blades, which are attached to the hub of a direct-drive, gearless turbine, create a rotor with a total diameter of 167 meters (548 feet).
+The current record-holder at the test site is a system from Siemens Gamesa with a rated capacity of 14 megawatts.
+Installed in late 2021, it has a rotor diameter of 222 meters (728 feet), which boosts its annual electricity output by about 25 percent over its predecessor.
 “Larger turbines and larger wind parks allow greater efficiency for operators,” said Stephan Buller, Portfolio Manager for Offshore Turbines at Siemens Gamesa.
 “This is because components can be better utilized in relation to energy inputs or eliminated in many instances – for example, fewer foundations, fewer towers and less infrastructure such as connecting cables.”
 The costs of service and maintenance are also lower for larger systems in terms of the kilowatt hours produced.
-Another advantage is that tried-and-tested technology from 6-megawatt facilities is largely used in the new systems.
+Another advantage is that tried-and-tested technology is largely used in the new systems.
 Components such as rotors, inverters and bearings are certainly larger, but the facility’s basic architecture is unchanged.
-Greater efficiency is the top priority in the wind energy market since public subsidies are being scaled back in many countries and the facilities increasingly have to support themselves.
-For example, fixed subsidies, which differentiated between onshore and offshore facilities, were paid out in Germany until the end of 2016.
-The initial payments for offshore facilities were 15.4 cents per kilowatt hour.
-But under the last amendment to the country’s Renewable Energy Law (EEG 2017), offshore projects going into operation in 2021 or later must apply for a subsidy in a bid process.
-In an auction in April 2017, the bidders were given the green light if they asked for subsidies between zero and 6 cents.
-The average bid amount was just 0.44 cents per kilowatt hour.

 Sealing rings with a diameter of more than 11.5 feet pose a challenge.

 Furthermore, longevity is an important requirement for all the components of a wind turbine.
-That’s because operators rely on operating periods of 25 years in their calculations.
-Based on capital costs, operating costs and the desired rate of return, they compute the socalled levelized cost of electricity, or LCOE, which they compare to the expected yield of electricity.
+That’s because operators now rely on operating periods of up to 35 years in their calculations.
+Based on capital costs, operating costs and the desired rate of return, they compute the so-called levelized cost of electricity, or LCOE, which they compare to the expected yield of electricity.
 The remote diagnosis of entire wind parks offers still other ways to keep operating costs under control.
 In these systems, individual wind turbines are equipped with numerous sensors at important points such as bearings or housings; they measure vibrations, temperatures or torque and report the data to a control point on land.
 For example, Siemens Gamesa operates a remote diagnostic center at its main Danish location in Brande, where the data lines from all the wind turbines come ashore.
 Conspicuous data patterns are reported to the operators in real time so any forthcoming repairs or maintenance can be planned early.
-That means it is not just size that makes the giants of the high seas more efficient.
+So it’s not just size that makes the giants of the high seas more efficient.

 More Stories About Renewable Energy